 Remember to count a ch-1 sp as a stitch when counting the stitches while applying the Ribbing.

-Row 1: With smaller hook and A, ch 16, sc in second ch from hook and in next 14 ch, on Main Scarf, sk 1 st from row 203, sl st in next st, turn ribbing.
+Row 1: With smaller hook and Cream, ch 16, sc in second ch from hook and in next 14 ch, on Main Scarf, sk 1 st from row 203, sl st in next st, turn ribbing.

 Row 2: BLsc in 14 sc then sc in both lps for last sc, turn: 15 sc.